 The first thing to consider is location.
 Whistler Village certainly draws the masses with it’s bustling shops and bopping nightlife.
 Perhaps you’re after a more chilled vibe?
 Consider looking beyond the Village Stroll.
 Whistler’s Upper Village and Creekside locations both offer gondolas for easy mountain access.
 The quieter, more subdued pace is ideal for post-ski relaxation.

 Spring is full of great offers for accommodation in Whistler.
 By avoiding weekends and public holidays, you could easily bag a bargain.
 Sometimes it just takes a bit of savvy and some insider knowledge to book the very best deal for you.
 Check out our top tips for finding great value Whistler accommodation.

 Where To Eat?

 Whether you’re just after a great coffee or a full-blown, a la carte experience, Whistler is full of great options for any budget.
 Consider checking out TripAdvisor for ratings and reviews broken down to suit your needs.
-It’s worth remembering that the mountain itself is home to some great eateries too!
-Our recommendations for lunch include waffles at the Crystal Hut and tasty vegan treats at The Ravens Nest.
+It’s worth remembering that the mountain itself is home to some great eateries too, however, in light of COVID-19 reservations are required this season.